sam12dr21/Thinkorswim-ubuntu-linux/README.md

 4.) this will take a few steps of clicking through installers

-5.) then exit winetricks. open terminal and cd to directory of setup file. type `wine setup.exe`and hit enter.
+5.) then exit winetricks. open terminal and cd to directory of setup file. type `wine thinkorswimsetup.exe`and hit enter.

 6.) installation took about 15min and then after it shows installed, I had to press ctrl+c to end the terminal output.